 Joke Weapon: The Lightsaber is considered this in Gun Gale Online, which makes a certain kind of sense as it's an MMOFPS.

 Just Eat Gilligan: A couple of them.
 For starters, the game would have NEVER made it to mass market if the NERVgear went through a simple independent security test (just like EVERY product EVER does).
-And even if it somehow did, the police could have caught Kayaba and unplug all the players safely.
+And even if it somehow did, the police could have caught Kayaba and unplugged all the players safely.
 But if either of those happened, we wouldn't have any story.

 Kick the Son of a Bitch: Kayaba gives Kirito the means to defeat Sugou, a man who's even more despicable than the SAO creator (you know, the one that caused thousands of deaths for a childish dream).

 Kill 'em All: The Black Cats of the Full Moon guild ends up getting completely annihilated in a trap not a while after Kirito joins.

 Kissing Cousins: One-sided on Suguha's part.
 She slowly falls in love with her cousin Kirito (who was raised as her brother); however, since he already has Asuna and Kirito isn't really into that stuff, he doesn't reciprocate.

 Lady of War: Sakuya, guild leader of the Sylphs, who wears a katana.